Fareen24/customer_feedback_analysis/README.md

 ## Phase 3: Building the Chatbot
 The chatbot integrated two key models:

-1. **Fine-tuned BART model** for summarizing customer reviews.
+1. **Fine-tuned BART model** for summarizing customer reviews that was uploaded on the hugging face spaces.
-2. **HuggingFace Mistral Model** for generating business insights and feedback.
+2. **HuggingFace Mistral 7B Model** for generating business insights and feedback.
-3. The chatbot also utilizes a **custom knowledge base** to provide context-based responses and actionable insights.

 ## Features
 The chatbot is able to: